 Past Commander-in-Chief Homan: Brothers of this Encampment; among the traditions of New England and patriotic orders as well as of established political bodies there is this custom of making nominating speeches.
-Sometimes they do not change a single voic.
-It is a custom, however, that has become so well established that we cannot drop it, but I sometimes wonder if we know the men who hold these offices if it is not almost a waste of time, yours as well as mine.
+Sometimes they do not change in the second of the second that we cannot drop it, but I sometimes wonder that we cannot drop it, but I sometimes wonder that we cannot drop it, but I sometimes wonder the second of the second as well as mine.

 A Grand Army man over 90 years old sent a little penciled note enclosed with a two dollar bill and it said "I do not know how long I shall live.
 I am sending the \$2.00 to pay my dues so that when I die I can be square on the books," and the week after that they got word of his death.
 That, my Brothers, is loyalty, the kind of loyalty that has made the Grand Army of the Republic what they are.
 That is the kind of loyalty that the Sons of Veterans have inherited from their Fathers, the kind of loyalty that the man has that I am going to nominate.
-To my mind service is the unselfish giving up of yourself to a worthy cause and I can truthfully say to you gentlemen to day that the man I am to place in nomination since he was a boy has unselfishly given his life for the cause of patriotism.
+To my mind service is the unselfsh giving up of yourself to a worthy cause and I can truthfully say to you gentlemen to day that the man I am to place in nomination since he was a boy has unselfishly given his life for the cause of patriotism.